Acknowledgment of Country

 Accessibility Statement for Australian Government Solicitor

-Australian Government agencies are required by the Disability Discrimination Act 1992 to ensure that online information and services are accessible by people with disabilities.
+Australian Government departments and agencies are required by the Disability Discrimination Act 1992 to ensure that online information and services are accessible by people with disabilities.

 Australian Government Solicitor is committed to ensuring digital accessibility for people with disabilities.
 We are continually improving the user experience for everyone, and applying the relevant accessibility standards.

-We welcome your feedback on the accessibility of Australian Government Solicitor.
-Please let us know if you encounter accessibility barriers on Australian Government Solicitor:
+We welcome your feedback on the accessibility of Australian Government Solicitor website.
+Please contact us if you encounter accessibility barriers.

 Copyright